Freemasonry in Asia: Thailand

 Chula Lodge 9745 E.C was the first UGLE.
 English Lodge consecrated in Thailand.
 Chula Lodge meets in Bangkok four times per year and as of 2014 there were two additional English lodges meeting regularly in Phuket and Pattaya.
 Chula Lodge’s workings place great emphasis on the three Great Principles of Freemasonry; Brotherly Love, Relief and Truth and their meaning in the search for the missing secrets of a Master Mason.

+As referred to above, Lodge Light of Siam 9791 E.C. is the second UGLE Lodge to be consecrated in Thailand, which meets in Phuket.
+The third UGLE Lodge in Thailand is Trident Lodge 9891 E.C. which meets regularly in Pattaya.

+The only UGLE Royal Arch Chapter in Thailand, Siam Chapter 9891 E.C., meets in Pattaya, serving all Companions across Thailand.

 Turkey

 In Turkey Freemasonry was introduced by foreign merchants in the eighteenth century (1721) and was outlawed by Mahmud I in 1748, although it slowly came back and Freemasons were exiled as part of a crackdown on the Bektashis in 1826.

+Freemasonry was legalised as a part of the Ottoman reforms in the 19th century.

 A Grand Orient was formed in 1909.
 Freemasonry was suppressed from 1935 to 1948.